hipe/tmx/doc_test/doc/issues/025-common-paraphernalia-model.md

   • the subject class *SHOULD* have ad-hoc custom constructor methods, tailored to the particular shape of its input data.

-  • the subject class *CAN* take a "choices" object in its constrution.
+  • the subject class *OFTEN* takes a "choices" object in its constrution.

   • the subject *WILL TYPICALLY* provide a collection of "services" (methods) for an implementing "particular paraphernalia" to draw